What are the main differences between meditation and guided meditation?

 Once a student has practiced an effective meditation technique it is much easier for them to access the peace, the stillness that is always there.
 It may at times appear hidden from our present view but calm and peace are always accessible within us.

-Guided meditation is yes sometimes referred to as meditations where you are being guided into the meditation.
+Guided meditation also known as guided visualisations are yes sometimes referred to as meditations where you are being guided into the meditation.
 But I know in the healing industry most use the term guided meditation to describe more a form of relaxation using the senses.
 This has created a lot of confusion in the holistic and spiritual industry.
 I have lost count of the number of students and healers who sign up for my Meditation Courses or Relaxation Therapist Training who are then totally surprised when they learn how to meditate, rather than just be passive participants in a guided imagery session.

 In my work, I teach relaxation therapy which includes different relaxation techniques, different styles of meditation, traditional and modern meditation, and how to use guided meditation ( guided imagery/visualisation) safely and effectively.
 As I train therapists to be Certificated- Relaxation Therapists.
 Now both guided visualization and meditation are highly effective relaxation tools and are used for different reasons.